 - 1. The presence of wind farms may impede access to fishing grounds for some fishermen; even if fishing within the turbines is not restricted, some fishermen may choose to avoid the wind farms for safety or insurance reasons, and may have to travel further to fish, making it harder or more costly to retain the same level of catch.
 The greatest impacts may be to smaller vessels, which may be more limited in their ability to fish elsewhere.
 This may also result in increased competition for space in other areas (Rodmell and Johnson 2005).
 Those vessels most likely to have to avoid the wind farm areas will be those with towed or static nets (Mackinson et al. 2006), which in the Ocean SAMP waters includes primarily trawlers and scallop dredges.
 As many trawlers are targeting groundfish, already a vulnerable fishery due to declining catches and increasing regulations, groundfishing vessels may be the most vulnerable to possible increased costs or reduced earnings from displacement. - 2.
 Fishermen interviewed in the UK were concerned that if they were displaced from their usual fishing grounds, they would have to spend time searching for new fishing grounds, and that if there were insufficient resources in the new fishing grounds to support them, they would inevitably suffer from a reduction in catch.
 If the fishermen are displaced, they may also suffer a reduction in catch because of the time required to search for and develop the specialized local knowledge of their new fishing grounds they have held at their previous grounds.
-Fishermen relocated to another area may suffer reduced earnings because they are competing with vessels already fishing in the area, or, in the case that a larger vessel is displaced and seeks out new fishing grounds, it may in turn displace smaller vessels fishing already fishing in the new area (Mackinson et al. 2006).
+Fishermen relocated to another area may suffer reduced earnings because they are competing with vessels already fishing in the area, or, in the case that a larger vessel is displaced and seeks out new fishing grounds, it may in turn displace smaller vessels fishing already fishing in the new area (Mackinson et al. 2006). - 3.
+Fishermen in the UK were concerned about impacts on the availability and cost of insurance for fishing vessels navigating around wind farms, even if fishing within wind farms is legal (Mackinson et al. 2006). - 4.
+If the wind turbine support structures serve as artificial reefs or fish aggregating devices, they could have positive economic benefits for some fishermen.
+A study of artificial reefs off

-- 3. Fishermen in the UK were concerned about impacts on the availability and cost of insurance for fishing vessels navigating around wind farms, even if fishing within wind farms is legal (Mackinson et al. 2006). - 4.
-If the wind turbine support structures serve as artificial reefs or fish aggregating devices, they could have positive economic benefits for some commercial fishermen through increased catch rates.
-A study of artificial reefs off Portugal found that fishing around the artificial reefs resulted in substantially higher revenues, and that the value per unit of effort was also greater, because the fish were more concentrated (Whitmarsh et al. 2008).
+Portugal found that fishing around the artificial reefs resulted in substantially higher revenues, and that the value per unit of effort was also greater, because the fish were more concentrated (Whitmarsh et al. 2008).
 These benefits would likely only accrue to fishermen able to fish in the vicinity of the structures, although if the reef effects of the turbine support structures serve to increase fish biomass overall, this could benefit all fishermen in terms of spillover to adjacent habitats and thereby increased catches.
-There is also a danger that the economic benefits from fish aggregation and the resulting increase in catch efficiency around the turbines could lead to overexploitation of stocks and decrease catches elsewhere, negating any positive benefits to be had (Whitmarsh et al. 2008). - 5.
-Any reef effect would also have positive benefits for recreational anglers, who would likely be drawn to the area and may have more opportunities for fishing.
-This could have secondary economic effects by increasing recreational fishing activity and thus expenditures in the Ocean SAMP area. - 6.
-Fishing incomes may be supplemented or enhanced by offshore aquaculture activities that may be based around the wind turbines.
-For more on this potential future use, see Chapter 9, Oher Future Uses.
+There is also a danger that the economic benefits from fish aggregation and the resulting increase in catch efficiency around the turbines could lead to overexploitation of stocks and decrease catches elsewhere, negating any positive benefits to be had (Whitmarsh et al. 2008).

+5. Fishing incomes may be supplemented or enhanced by offshore aquaculture activities that may be based around the wind turbines.
+For more on this potential future use, see Chapter 9 Other Future Uses.